Kop Jai Lai Lai means Thank you very much.

 Many people come to the Royal Buddha cave to leave a statue of Buddha, especially during the water festival that takes place in April where they wash the Buddha statue.

 Apparently, Buddhists are keen on the day of their birth.
 If one is born on a certain day of the week, there is a Buddha statue pose that corresponds to that day and has a specific meaning.
-When one brings a statue to the temple, it is that Buddha that one brings to the temple.
+When one brings a statue to the temple, they bring the Buddha pose of the day of their birth.

 Monday – The Buddha has two palms held out in front which means peace.